kevinmhankes/Weather-wX-Improved-UI-Android/DOC/IF_YOU_WANT_TO_HELP.md

 13. Please respect the code of conduct as documented here (I still need to review this more thoroughly): https://gitlab.com/joshua.tee/wx/blob/master/DOC/CODEOFCONDUCT.md

-14. For the time being I will marge all patches myself into the main branch.
+14. For the time being I will merge all patches myself into the main branch.